 Absence due to Ill Health

-- Full-time research students may take up to eight weeks holiday for each year of their candidature including public holidays and University closure days.
+- In addition to University closure periods and bank holidays, full-time research students are permitted to take a further 26 days annual leave.
 For part-time research students this is applicable on a pro-rata basis.
 Research students should seek the prior agreement of their supervisory team (in practice this will normally be the co-ordinating supervisor) regarding the timing of holidays.
+The annual leave year runs from 1st August to 31st July; if you commence your research part way through the academic year, your annual leave allowance will be calculated on a pro rata basis.
 International research students on a Tier 4 visa should refer to the Student Services Visa Guidance information.

 Progress Monitoring and Reviews

-- For periods of illness longer than five days, and for research students in receipt of a medical certificate confirming that they are unable to pursue their studies for medical reasons, research students must discuss the impact of the illness on their studies with their main supervisor or designated co-ordinator of their supervisory team (see the University of Southampton Attendance Regulations in Section IV of the University Calendar).
+- Research students experiencing illness that impacts on their studies are subject to the Regulations Governing Special Considerations and suspension of candidature for Postgraduate Research students.
+For periods of illness longer than five days, and for research students in receipt of a medical certificate confirming that they are unable to pursue their studies for medical reasons, research students must discuss the impact of the illness on their studies with their main supervisor or designated co-ordinator of their supervisory team (see the University of Southampton Attendance Regulations in Section IV of the University Calendar).
 This also applies to part-time research students on a pro-rata basis.
 Research Council funded research students should check the terms of their studentship with regard to advising the Council of any absence due to illness and the provision of a medical certificate.
-It is good practice for research students to keep their main supervisor or co-ordinator advised of any short periods of illness, particularly if these are frequent, so that any potential impact on progress can be identified and any additional support provided if thought necessary.
+It is good practice for research students to keep their main supervisor or co-ordinating supervisor advised of any short periods of illness, particularly if these are frequent, so that any potential impact on progress can be identified and any additional support provided if thought necessary.

 Monitoring and Supporting Research Student Progress